nishantjr/college-notes/src/cmn112-oral-and-written-comn/unit-2-survey-rhet-anal-speech/rhetorical-analysis.md

 machines.
 Skilled workers and Artisans such as weavers were replaced by factories.
 In recent years the pace of automation has been accelerating and broadening in scope.
 Cashiers have been replaced by self-checkout counters, factory workers with robotic arms.
-4M drivers in the US are predicted to be replaced by self-driving cars in the next decade.
+4 million drivers in the US are predicted to be replaced by self-driving cars in the next decade.
 Even doctors are being replaced by computers that can perform diagnosis and even surgery.
 People are worried about their jobs, and rightly so.

 Microsoft's founder Bill gates proposes that we tax automation to slow down the pace of it's adoption and to fund retraining of workers.
-(Morris, D., 2017) In that vein, our group has chosen to debate whether the US government should tax automation.
+(Morris, 2017) In that vein, our group has chosen to debate whether the US government should tax automation.
 The idea behind this tax is to reduce the incentive for companies to utilize automation.
 Use of automation will be taxed at a similar level to the income tax that the employees it would replaces would pay.
 This money would then